of the most formative events of my formative years was The

 page of writing for each day of the trip.
 66 years later, I still have

 the diary.
-It is the basis of this narrative.
+It is the primary source document this narrative.

 - Social Studies - In the fifth grade, social studies